 Getting waves requires effort and patience.
-You'll need to brush your hair 30 min - 1 hour daily, and wear a du-rag every night to sleep, to get the waves you want.
+You'll need to brush your hair for 30 minutes to 1 hour daily and wear a du-rag every night to sleep to get the waves you want.

 - Get a short haircut and edge up.
 Coarse hair can wave at shorter lengths than straight or medium hair.
 Don't let the barber cut your hair too low.
 Tell him you still want it thick—you shouldn't be able to see your scalp.

-- Brush your hair for 1–2 minutes with a wave-brush (get a hard, medium, or soft brush depending on your hair texture.)
+- Brush your hair for 1–2 minutes with a wave brush.

-- Add a good moisturizer to your hair.
+- Use a good moisturizer on your hair.

-- Put a washcloth in running hot water, squeeze some water from the rag, and then place hot wash cloth on top of your hair and wipe down.
+- Put a washcloth in running hot water, squeeze some water from the rag, and then place the hot washcloth on top of your hair and wipe down.
 You can also wet a washcloth or towel and heat it up in the microwave to get it hot enough.

-- Repeat hot water process for the sides and back of hair also.
+- Repeat the hot water process for the sides and back of your hair as well.